Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

-The breed also comes in multiple coat varieties, including smooth coat (short hair), long-haired and wire-haired.
+The breed also comes in multiple coat varieties, including smooth coat (short hair), long-haired, and wire-haired.

-Dobermans are tall and sleek, with a smooth coat of fur that can be rust, black, fawn, red or blue.
+Dobermans are tall and sleek, with a smooth coat of fur that can be rust, black, fawn, red, or blue.

-The Rottweiler is believed to be a descendent of Roman dogs used for herding and protecting cattle.
+The Rottweiler is believed to be a descendant of Roman dogs used for herding and protecting cattle.
 These dogs were left behind in southern Germany after Roman armies retreated from the alps, and the breed’s name comes from a town in the area called Rottweil.

 While they are tiny, the Pomeranian has a huge personality that makes up for their small size.
 They can be willful and territorial, but proper training and socialization will keep them on their best behavior.

-All three types have a wiry coat of either black or salt-and-pepper coloring, a strong, boxy frame, and a long, eye-brow filled face.
+All three types have a wiry coat of either black or salt-and-pepper coloring, a strong, boxy frame, and a long, eye-brow-filled face.